Pop Culture Madness!

 The FBI issued a memo about It's a Wonderful Life stating that it was communist propaganda and that the "picture deliberately maligned the upper class, attempting to show the people who had money were mean and despicable characters."

-On February 19, 1947, Admiral Byrd supposedly flew to the Antarctic, discovered an entrance to the center of the earth, was greeted by it's inhabitants, and wrote about it in his diary.
-Nazi UFO's and Anti-Gravity machines also make an appearance in this conspiracy theory.
+On February 19, 1947, Admiral Byrd supposedly flew to the Antarctic, discovered an entrance to the earth’s center, was greeted by its inhabitants, and wrote about it in his diary.
+Nazi UFOs and Anti-Gravity machines also make an appearance in this conspiracy theory.

 Firsts and the Biggest Christmas Gifts